FL(LEGAL) - STUDENT RECORDS

 Fees for Copies

 No fee shall be charged to search for or to retrieve the education records of a student.
-A fee may be charged for copies of education records that are made for the parents or students under this policy provided that the fee does not effectively prevent them from exercising their right to inspect and review those records.
-Hardship cases shall be dealt with on an individual basis.
+A fee may be charged for a copy of education records which is made for the parent or an eligible student, unless the imposition of a fee effectively prevents a parent or eligible student from exercising the right to inspect and review those records.
 20 U.S.C.
 1232g; 34 C.F.R.
 99.11; Education Code 26.012

 Records of Students with Disabilities

 A district shall permit parents to inspect and review education records collected, maintained, or used for purposes of identifying, evaluating, placing, or educating students with disabilities.
 34 C.F.R.
 300.613(a)